 Access to a robust method of triage is essential and the CANTAB Mobile test means that GPs can now action referrals to Specialist Memory Services with confidence.
 Not only does this screen out unnecessary referrals and reduce the burden on existing resources but has also helped to explore new pathways to diagnosis.

 By foremost raising awareness of the need to diagnose dementia, patients can then be signposted for appropriate help.
 In ABMU, the CANTAB has been very successful in triaging for clinically significant memory impairment and is recommended as a suitable precursor for all referrals to Memory Assessment Services throughout Wales.

 FIT WITH PRUDENT HEALTH:

 The CANTAB rapidly establishes whether memory impairment is clinically significant or not and highlights the need to diagnose dementia.
-It identifies early those patients who need referral for more in-depth cognitive testing whilst also identifying those patients that don’t.
+It identifies early those patients who need a referral for more in-depth cognitive testing whilst also identifying those patients that don’t.
 Included within the test is the Geriatric Depression Scale and Activities of Daily Living, which can also help signpost patients for treatment other than dementia where indicated.
-This represents significant progress in terms of more efficient use of resources in line with the principles of Prudent Healthcare
+This represents significant progress in terms of more efficient use of resources in line with the principles of Prudent Healthcare.

 Part of cohort Bevan Exemplar Projects 2016-17